-Whether it was something you were expecting, or it’s come out of the blue, a letter or phone call from Lantern Debt Collection can leave you confused.
+Whether it was something you were expecting, or it’s come out of the blue, a letter or perhaps a phone call from Lantern Debt Collection can leave you confused.
 If you don’t know what debt they’re referring to, or you do but you don’t know what the next steps are, then read on to see what you should do.

 Who are Lantern?

-Lantern are a debt collection agency based in Leeds in the UK.
+Lantern are a debt collection agency who are based in Leeds in the UK.
 They used to be called Motormile Finance, and historically dealt with car finance, but since the rebrand they now deal with debt recovery.

 They’ll do this because it means they can then try to reclaim the full amount from the person who owes the debt, meaning they’ll make a tidy profit.
 This’ll be justified in the credit agreement the customer originally signed.
 A creditor will often sell the debt because it means they’re guaranteed some return, without the hassle of chasing a debtor themselves.

 Say you owe £2,000 on a credit card that you haven’t made payments on.
 Lantern may buy this debt from the credit card company, potentially for as low as £400.
 You’ll still owe the full £2,000 and Lantern will now be your creditor.
 Depending on the details in your credit agreement, you’ll probably stop paying extra interest on the debt now, but you’ll need to set up payments to Lantern instead of the credit card company.

 You could get rid of debt collectors by writing off your debt.
 I’ve put together a 4 question debt calculator which will tell you if you’re eligible: